parkerbxyz/suggest-changes/README.md

 ## Limitations

-Due to GitHub API and platform constraints, this action has a few limitations:
+This action has a few limitations due to GitHub API and platform constraints:

-- Suggested changes can only be applied to [files that are part of the pull request diff](https://github.com/orgs/community/discussions/9099).
-- Suggested changes can only be applied to [lines that are part of the pull request diff](https://github.com/orgs/community/discussions/4452).
+- Suggested changes can only be applied to [files](https://github.com/orgs/community/discussions/9099) and [lines](https://github.com/orgs/community/discussions/4452) that are part of the pull request diff.
 - Suggested changes are limited to [3000 files per pull request](https://docs.github.com/rest/pulls/pulls?apiVersion=2022-11-28#list-pull-requests-files).